 Born at the Cité internationale, the Choir has been bringing together campus residents and non-residents, students and working people, beginners and more experienced musicians for several decades, in a spirit of openness, benevolence towards others and love of music.

-Contemporary creation was celebrated on campus, with no less than 10,000 visitors, on the occasion of Nuit blanche.
-For the first time, the Cité internationale was one of the key venues for the programme.
-Ten works were exhibited in the park and the Maison internationale, including Viki, a gigantic luminous balloon, and Saule et les hooppies, an educational family ride.
-The Shana Moulton Tank, a pastel-coloured mechanised and sound work, welcomed performers and dancers in the park.
+Contemporary creation was celebrated on campus, with no less than 10,000 visitors, on the occasion of Nuit blanche 2019.
+For the first time, the Cité internationale was the flagship venue in southern Paris.
+Ten works were exhibited in the park and the Maison internationale.

-Thanks to this scholarship programme, the Cité internationale, its historical sponsor the Ardian Foundation and the Gondishapour association, created by alumni of the Cité internationale, are affirming their common desire to invest in the talents of tomorrow by encouraging the hosting of international artists on campus and by offering them conditions conducive to artistic creation.
+Thanks to this grant programme, the Cité internationale, its historical patron the Ardian Foundation and the Gondishapour association, created by alumni of the Cité internationale, promote the hosting of international artists on campus by offering them conditions conducive to artistic creation.

 In order to allow residents to realise their artistic, cultural, citizen or even sportive projects, the Cité internationale puts out a call twice a year for projects to support resident initiatives.
 It allows selected projects to benefit from financial aid from the Residents’ Initiative Fund.
 The projects can be on various themes such as peace, sport, digitalisation, culture, citizenship, the environment and solidarity.
 They must involve several houses on campus and encourage residents to meet and have exchanges.